MBEDOBE/mbedobe/README.md

 ### <div align="center">I'm Mbedobe, a frontend freelance developer transitioning to full stack 👨‍💻 I would love to work remotely on projects in React and React Native 🚀</div>

-- 🔭 I’m currently learning Data Analysis on [UDACITY](https://www.udacity.com/)
+- 🔭 I’m currently learning Software Engineering with  [ALX](https://www.alxafrica.com/)

 - ❓ Ask me about anything related to MERN stack, Semantic Html, Css.
 Bootstrap, Tailwind and other related technologies